CHEM4001 Advanced Studies in Chemistry

 - Students are able to (1) discuss and describe recent advances in the discipline of Chemistry; (2) develop the emergence of a scientific discipline in historical, technological and knowledge-based contexts, and present this information in the form of a lecture; and (3) search databases and manage the acquired information, think critically, analyse data and interpret results.

-- Typically this unit is assessed in the following ways: (1) oral presentation and (2) final examination.
+- Indicative assessments in this unit are as follows: (1) oral presentation and (2) final examination.
 Further information is available in the unit outline.

 Supplementary assessment is not available in this unit.